 Once you’re in the park, you can hit the hiking trails or catch the cable car to the peak, or near the peak, to be precise.
 You need a special permit to hike to the summit of Mount Teide.
 To obtain this, you can either book the official Mount Teide Peak Experience or request a free permit on the government’s national parks website to hike up by yourself.

-Note that limited permits are available (200 per day divided between the general public and park guides), and they sell fast.
-You will need to book these two to three months in advance.
+Note that limited permits are available (200 per day, divided between the general public and park guides), and they sell fast.
+You will need to book these two to three months in advance!

-Get a guided tour
+Join a guided tour

 I visited the park by bus once and by car a second time.
 If you go by bus, there are multiple stops, so you can get off at the visitor center, go on a hike, and catch the bus back at a different stop.
 This is what I did on my first time to Mount Teide.
-No matter how you choose to tackle it, make sure not to miss this must-see spot in Tenerife.
+No matter how you choose to tackle it, make sure not to miss this must-see place in Tenerife.

 One piece of advice I can give you is to choose a clear day.
 While the weather in Tenerife is subject to swift changes, try to avoid hazy or cloudy days.
-The clouds tend to gather around the peak, so you risk getting up there and not even seeing the volcano.
+The clouds tend to gather around the peak, so you risk getting up there and not seeing the volcano.
 Of course, this is hard if you want to book a tour in advance, but it’s doable if you have a flexible schedule.

 3. Garachico

-Garachico was one of my favorite small towns in Tenerife so I would say it’s a must-see.
+Garachico was one of my favorite small towns in Tenerife, so I would say it’s a must-see.
 The charming coastal town offers a glimpse into the island’s past with its cobbled streets, picturesque squares, and beautiful architecture.

 Garachico lies at the foot of the Arenas Negras Volcano.
 In 1706, a huge eruption partially destroyed the town and reshaped the bay.
 From the ancient harbor area, only the San Miguel Castle and the Puerta de Tierra survived the disaster.